10:30 am Sunday Worship

 Because the truth feeds sheep, and it drives away wolves.
 So many of you have rejoiced in finding Grace Church to be a sound gospel preaching church.
 You’ve been good Bereans.
 You’ve compared what we say from the pulpit and in the different teaching venues to the Word of God.
 I know that some of you have had questions and said, hey, what is this really what the Bible teaches?
 And can you help me to understand this?
 That’s being good, Bereans.

-Men who are willing to look you straight in the eye tell like it is.
-There may be a few among us who resent straightforward truth telling, but that is the, far, the exception and not the rule at all.
+Men who are willing to look you straight in the eye, tell it like it is.
+There may be a few among us who resent straightforward truth telling, but that is the, far the exception and not the rule at all.
 It’s a joy to pastor here.
 It’s a joy to serve here.
 Most of you love the truth.
-You’re aiming to follow the same pattern for yourselves to be confident, truth tellers, joyful God fearers, competent, skillful Bible teachers.
-Wherever the Lord sends you, it’s what you want to be.
+You’re aiming to follow the same pattern for yourselves, to be confident truth tellers, joyful God fearers, competent skillful Bible teachers; wherever the Lord sends you, it’s what you want to be.

 Beloved, your friends, family members, coworkers are going to churches just like that.
 Not saying every church out there is like that, but many are like that.
 The devil has proliferated bad religion.
 It’s been his tactic ever since the beginning.
 The majority out there is bad.
 So if you just look at the percentages it, chances are you’ve got to talk to people in your life who are under this bad religion.